 The business investment statistical bulletin and time series datasets are available to download free from the ONS website at 9.30 am on the day of publication.

-The business investment statistical bulletin conforms to the standards set out in the UK Statistics Authority Code of Practice.
+The business investment statistical bulletin conforms to the standards set out in the National Statistics Code of Practice.

 Time series used in this bulletin and time series datasets carry unique identifiers for ease of use.
 More information on these identifiers is available in the article published on 25 August 2011, 'New series identifiers for GDP(O), IoS and IoP and GCF'.